flexanalytics/flexit-docker-linux/README.md

    # after a failure so a misconfigured deploy doesn't loop forever.
    AUTO_DEPLOY_FAIL_BEHAVIOR=retry

+   # How many times a failed deploy is retried before the script gives up
+   # and logs for manual intervention.
+Ignored when FAIL_BEHAVIOR=clear.
+   AUTO_DEPLOY_MAX_ATTEMPTS=5

+   # Where host-side deploy state is kept.
+Created on first run.
+   AUTO_DEPLOY_STATE_DIR=/var/lib/flexit

    # Override the docker invocation (e.g., for rootless or custom binaries).
    # Leave unset to use plain `docker`, falling back to `sudo -n docker`.
    # DOCKER=docker